Jirka-Mayer/BachelorThesis/thesis-text.md

 <!-- MusicXML nebylo implementováno
 Image preprocessing nebyl implementován, máme už binarizovaný vstup -->

 The thesis assignment states that output of our model will be a MusicXML file.
 We quickly realized that the problem is far larger then anticipated and so we focused on the core features only.
 Similarly the model input is not a plain photo or scan.
 It is already preprocessed and binarized.
-This problem has already been solved during the creation of the CVC-MUSCIMA dataset (http://www.cvc.uab.es/cvcmuscima/index_database.html).
+This problem has already been solved during the creation of the CVC-MUSCIMA dataset (http://www.cvc.uab.es/cvcmuscima/index_database.html), therefore we didn't tackle it either.

 ## Thesis outline